Pistorius released from jail, put under house arrest

 She said that the family would issue a statement later Tuesday.

-Pistorius, 28, was granted parole following several reviews that delayed his original release date after he had served one sixth of his five-year sentence for shooting dead Steenkemp, a model and law graduate.
+Pistorius, 28, was granted parole following several delays to his original release date after he had served one sixth of his five-year sentence for shooting dead Steenkemp, a model and law graduate.

 “Oscar Pistorius was placed under correctional supervision tonight,” correctional services department spokesman Manelisi Wolela said in a statement on Monday evening.